roosto/macos-for-unix-nerds/slides.md

 System-wide support for many [GNU readline shortcuts][Readline shortcuts]

-Many interactive unix programs support/use readline, so learning these shortcuts is quite useful.
+Most text editing areas in macOS, from file save to web forms will support Readline shortcuts.
+Many interactive unix programs also support/use readline, so learning these shortcuts is quite useful.

-TODO: rails console invocation (fix ctrl-y)
-TODO: web form text editing

 ---